 LISTEN ... with empathy and tact.
-Provide a quiet area where the pupil can talk to someone, she/he can trust.
+Provide a quiet area where the pupil can talk to someone she/he can trust.
 There may well be a genuine problem which desperately needs sorting out quickly.
 It may be the problem is largely imaginary but that will make it none the less distressing; it may even be in some cases a form of attention seeking but that too needs investigation to discover the cause of this need.
 Handle any confidential information with sensitivity.
 Make every pupil feel valued.

 ACT ... do something positive.
 Provide good role models, safe havens, programmes on conflict resolution, assertiveness training.
 Keep the pupils involved, get their suggestions.
 Once identified, restrict the opportunities the bully has for bullying.
 Break up troublesome groups.
 Monitor problem areas.
-Encourage pupils to accept individual differences; not to put themselves in a position where they might get bullied; try to get them to ignore jibes and not to respond.
+Encourage pupils to accept individual differences.
 Instil in the pupils that it is vitally important to TELL someone if they are experiencing problems, tell someone in whom they have confidence, which could be a member of staff, or another friend and not just tell but make sure action is taken.
 Be persistent until it is!